Claudius Gothicus: Government and foreign affairs

-Possible bust of Claudius, Santa Giulia Museum, Brescia (Italy).
+Two bronze statues traditionally identified as Claudius Gothicus.
+Santa Giulia Museum, Brescia (Italy).
+Such identifications have been questioned.
+(Note: Both heads are labelled as Claudius II and are displayed alongside other two bronze busts labelled as Probus.
+The left bust (MR. 352) is now often identified as Aurelian.
+The right bust (MR. 353) has also been identified as Probus.
+The busts may all depict different people, however.
+It is virtually impossible to confirm their identity, as coin portraits after the 3rd century gradually lost individual features and often varied depending on the mint.)

 Claudius was not the only man to reap the benefits of holding high office after the death of Gallienus.
 Before the rule of Claudius Gothicus, there had only been two emperors from the Balkans, but afterwards there would only be one emperor who did not hail from the provinces of Pannonia, Moesia or Illyricum until 378, when Theodosius I from Hispania would take the throne.
 Four inscriptions provide an insight into the government at the time.
 The first is a dedication to Aurelius Heraclianus, the prefect involved in the conspiracy against Gallienus, from Traianus Mucianus, who also gave a dedication to Heraclianus's brother, Aurelius Appollinaris, who was the equestrian governor of the province of Thracia in 267–68 AD.
 Because these men shared the family name, Marcus Aurelius, a name given to those made citizens by the constitutio Antoniniana, these men did not come from the imperial élite.
 The third inscription reveals the career of Marcianus, another leading general by the time that Gallienus died.
 The fourth honours Julius Placidianus, the prefect of the vigiles.
 Heraclianus, Appollinaris, Placidianus, or Marcianus may not have been of Danubian origin themselves, but none of them were members of the Severan aristocracy, and all of them appear to owe their prominence to their military roles.
 Marcus Aurelius Probus (another emperor in waiting) was also of Balkan background, and from a family enfranchised in the time of Caracalla.